JvanKatwijk/sdr-j-fm/README.md

 The most recent version has an additional button to set the program type labels correct for the area, one might select "Europe"  or "USA".

+The filtering, i.e. separation between transmissions close to each other in frequency, or even with (slightly) overlapping frequencies, is improved.
+The filter is pretty strong, but that also means that the filter requires some serious cpu use.

+If the filter is switched "Off", it is excluded from the processing chain.

 As usual, next to the sources, an AppImage (for Linux x64) and a Windows installer are available in the releases section.

 Supported devices are sdrplay, hackrf, adalm pluto, line and the good old dabstick.
 Note that on Windows, if you ahve installed a library 3.11 for SDRplay devices, the "old" 2.13 library will not be accessible.

+Note that in the most  recent versions the biasT selectors seem to work.

 You can choose  one of two "skin"s using a command line parameter Choose -A for the one, and -B for the other skin.
 Of course the setting